 Giraud Induction Annealer (Giraud Tool Company, Inc) Combining the Annie Induction Annealer with Giraud’s case feeder assembly, results in the only automatic induction unit on the market that I’m aware of at this time.
 The automatic case feeder can handle several hundred .17 cal. to .50 cal. cases at a time by only changing the feeder wheel disc and transfer plate, a 2-minute task.
-See the unit in action at https://www.youtube.com/watch? v=zL4eNCgm-C8.
+See the unit in action at https://www.youtube.com/watch?v=zL4eNCgm-C8.
+Recently introduced, Giraud has not yet listed a price for the unit.
 Based on the price of Giraud’s automatic case feeder ($470) and Fluxeon’s Annie Induction Annealer ($484), the total price is $954.00 + shipping.

 EZ-Anneal EZ-Anneal is the new kid on the block with a very nice induction annealer system that was launched in Jan.
 2017.
 The new annealer is clearly targeted for precision smokeless shooters, but a company representative indicated the EZ-Anneal XL model will handle black powder cases without any problems.
 The retail price is $1,099.00 plus shipping.